It was 102 years ago that the last major global pandemic happened, known as Spanish influenza, and in many ways

 Some areas ordered people to wear masks in public, and schools, churches, and other gathering areas were closed or, in some cases, converted to makeshift hospitals to deal with the overflow.
 Businesses and public services had difficulty operating because so many workers got sick.
 There were also huge shortages of health care workers.

 By summer 1919, the pandemic had mostly worn itself out, as those who got it and survived had built up immunity.
 The final wave was in spring 1920.
-Vaccines and antivirals weren’t developed until years later.
+Vaccines and antivirals didn’t come along until years later.

 COVID-19 is serious, without question, but imagine what it would have been like back in 1918.
 There was basically sweet bugger all in terms of treatment options.
 No one was working on a vaccine because they didn’t exist.
 Information-sharing would have been spotty, and most likely the average person had very little understanding of what was actually happening.
 We can shelter in place and have groceries delivered, but there wouldn’t have been much in terms of options back then.
 Imagine being quarantined at home with no internet.
 Not a pleasant prospect.